goFrendiAsgard/zaruba/docs/core-concepts/project/task/task-anatomy.md

 # Dependencies

-Some tasks should not be executed unless it's dependencies are completed.
+Some tasks should not be executed unless its dependencies are completed.
 For example, you cannot start a Typescript application without invoking `tsc`.

 Let's see on this example: